OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:13

-For such men are false apostles, deceitful workers, disguising themselves as apostles of Christ.
+For such men are false apostles, deceitful workers, masquerading as apostles of Christ.

 ## 2 Corinthians 11:14

-No wonder, for even Satan disguises himself as an angel of light.
+No wonder, for even Satan masquerades as an angel of light.

 ## 2 Corinthians 11:15

-Therefore it is not surprising if his servants also disguise themselves as servants of righteousness, whose end will be according to their deeds.
+Therefore it is not surprising if his servants also masquerade as servants of righteousness, whose end will be according to their deeds.

 ## 2 Corinthians 11:16